 Our Analysis and Test Results

-When we were unsure of conditions on the mountain or were riding with our friends, we would grab the United Shapes Cadet.
+When we were riding with our friends, we loved grabbing the United Shapes Cadet.
 This board features a mostly camber profile and an early rise nose.
 It has a very user-friendly and lively directional flex pattern; this means it's softer in the nose and stiffer in the tail.
 All the design characteristics helped the Cadet earn an award for its playful, plush character.

 The Cadet feels like a Maserati.
-The directional flex pattern is plush and lively; the plush and energetic in flex makes for a versatile turning style that remained predictable and incredibly fun.
+The directional flex pattern is plush and lively.
+The unique feeling flex makes for a versatile turning style that remained predictable and incredibly fun.
 It is slightly softer where the rocker transitions to camber in the nose, which allowed us to engage the nose of the board and drive through the tail to influence our turns.
 Case and point: this board rips, whether it is turning on a vertical 22-foot halfpipe wall or low angle groomers.
-Euro carves or laid back surf style turns — it does it all on in a user-friendly and in control approach.
+Euro carves or laid back surf style turns — it does it all with a user-friendly and easy to control character.

 Performance and ease of use are attributes that can be challenging to blend.
 In a turn, some snowboards can sneak up on you with the amount of power generated.
 The surprise can result in a good turn or a good wipeout.
 We always knew what was coming with the smooth and energetic flex of the Cadet; strong and playful turns start to finish.
 At the end of a turn, the stiffer tail supported a quick weight shift to accelerate and generate power out of the turn and into the next.